-1. Urban transformations and regeneration strategies
+Urban transformations and regeneration strategies

 The contribution lies within the research activities carried out by the authors on issues related to the mitigation and adaptation policies of urban areas to the territorial effects produced by Climate Change (UNISDR, 2012; UNFCCC, 2015).
-These policies, which are located within the broader strategies of urban regeneration and resilience (Davoudi, 2012), imply the need to identify environmentally sustainable urban forms, capable of responding to the fragility and vulnerability of territories through actions contemporary of reconnection and of reconfiguration of morphological and environmental components (Musco & Zanchini, 2014; Mariano, Marino, 2019).
+These policies, which are located within the broader strategies of urban regeneration and resilience (Davoudi, 2012), imply the need to identify environmentally sustainable urban forms, capable of responding to the fragility and vulnerability of contemporary territories through actions of reconnection and of reconfiguration of morphological and environmental components (Musco&Zanchini, 2014; Mariano, Marino, 2019).

-The need for a greater ability to observe the dynamics taking place in the contemporary city, (Corboz, 1998; Ascher, 1995; Indovina, 2014), characterized by low settlement density, a weak infrastructural system and the presence of a discontinuous and inhomogeneous system of built parts and open spaces, requires, with respect to the past, the development of new skills and new methodological and operational references.
-This is both for the purpose of interpreting the phenomena in progress, both for outlining strategies and tactics able to direct and design increasingly complex realities and to govern, at the same time, a resilient metamorphosis of the contemporary city (Gasparrini,
+The need for a greater ability to observe the dynamics taking place in the contemporary city, (Corboz, 1998; Ascher, 1995; Indovina, 2014), requires, with respect to the past, the development of new skills and new methodological and operational references.
+This is both for the purpose of interpreting the phenomena in progress, both for outlining strategies and tactics able to direct and design increasingly complex realities.
+Another important issue related to this is the need to govern, at the same time, a resilient metamorphosis of the contemporary city (Gasparrini, 2017) and a sustainable transformation of the territory (UN, 2017), intended as a compromise between the three needs of the challenge: economic development, social equity and preservation of natural and cultural heritage.